lrgresearch/gpaw-tools/README.md

 This is the main script for easy and ordered PW/LCAO Calculations with ASE/GPAW.
 It can run as a stand-alone script or as a command.

 #### As a command:
-Command line usage: `gpawsolve.py -ochi <inputfile.cif>`
+Command line usage: `gpawsolve.py -o -c <config.py> -h -i <inputfile.cif>`

 Argument list:
 ```
 -i, --Input  : Use input CIF file
 -c, --Config : Use configuration file in the main directory for parameters (config.py) If you do not
-               use this argument, parameters will be taken from the Lines 41-86 of gpawsolve.py
+               use this argument, parameters will be taken from the related lines of gpawsolve.py
 -o, --Outdir : Save everything to a output directory with naming /inputfile.
                If there is no input file given and Atoms object is used in gpawsolve.py file
                then the directory name will be /gpawsolve.
 If you change gpawsolve.py name to